-Students must maintain a minimal grade-point-average (GPA) during each of their terms at Lakeland.
-These term GPA standards are as follows: freshmen-1.60; sophomores-1.80; juniors-2.00; seniors-2.00.
-In addition, students at junior status or higher must maintain a minimum cumulative GPA of 2.0.
+Students must maintain a minimal grade-point-average (GPA) during each of their terms at Lakeland College.
+These term GPA standards are as follows: freshmen-1.75, sophomores-2.0, juniors-2.0, and seniors-2.0.
+In addition, students classified as second-semester freshmen or higher must maintain a minimum cumulative GPA of 2.0.
 Students who fail to meet these minimal term and/or cumulative GPA standards face academic probation, suspension, or dismissal from the College.

-In addition, with the exception of first-time freshmen, all students must successfully complete a minimum of nine (9) semester hours of coursework during each of their terms at Lakeland College.
-Freshmen must pass a minimum of six (6) semester hours in their first semester.
+All students in the traditional day program must also successfully complete a minimum of nine (9) semester hours of coursework during each of their terms at Lakeland College.
 Students who fail to pass the required number of semester hours also face academic probation, suspension, or dismissal from Lakeland College.